ARIEL: Adversarial Graph Contrastive Learning

 \section{Method}

 In this section, we will first investigate the vulnerability of the graph contrastive learning, then we will spend the remaining section discussing each part of \ariel\ in detail.
-Based on the connection we build upon the node-level contrastive learning and graph-level contrastive learning, we will illustrate our method from the perspective of node-level contrastive learning and extend it to graph-level.
+Based on the connection we build upon the node-level contrastive learning and graph-level contrastive learning, we will illustrate our method from the perspective of node-level contrastive learning and extend it to the graph level.